If a person with dementia in a care home gets coronavirus

 Such planning includes an advance decision (‘living will’) made by the person to refuse some treatment(s) in certain circumstances or an advance statement that sets out their wishes and preferences about care.

-It also covers when the person has appointed one or more people – perhaps including you – as an attorney under a health and welfare LPA.
+It also covers when the person has appointed one or more people – perhaps including you – as an attorney under a health and welfare Lasting Power of Attorney (LPA).
 As long as the LPA has been registered, it will allow the attorney(s) to make decisions in the person’s best interests when they can’t decide for themselves.
 This may give the attorney power to refuse life-sustaining treatment, such as mechanical ventilation or antibiotics injected into a vein.

 The care home should already know about all these, but it won’t harm to check.
 It’s better to be prepared in case the person’s condition worsens very quickly.